bsayli/spring-boot-openapi-generics-clients/customer-service/README.md

 This service is the API producer for the generated client:

-* [customer-service-client](../customer-service-client/README.md) — Java client generated from this service's OpenAPI spec, supporting nested generic wrappers and problem decoding.
+* [customer-service-client](../customer-service-client/README.md) — Java client generated from this service's OpenAPI spec, supporting nested generic wrappers and RFC 9457 problem decoding.

 ---

 ## 💬 Feedback

 If you spot an error or have suggestions, open an issue or join the discussion — contributions are welcome.
 💭 [Start a discussion →](https://github.com/bsayli/spring-boot-openapi-generics-clients/discussions)

 ---

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
 Feel free to [open an issue](https://github.com/bsayli/spring-boot-openapi-generics-clients/issues) or submit a PR.

 ---